 Ahead of the speeding truck a young fox bounded through tall ditch weeds and up onto the road.
 Startled by the sudden appearance and noise of the truck, the fox paused and stared into the single dim headlight, then turned to scamper out of the way.
 Too late.
 The truck driver barely noticed the thud as he ran over the fox, leaving a bloody carcass behind in the slowly settling dust.

-Two days later the fox carcass attracted a curious visitor, a visitor that illustrated in plain and basic terms the reality – and wonder – of nature.
+Two days later the fox carcass attracted a curious visitor, a visitor that illustrated in plain and basic terms nature's no-bullshit reality.

 The big dark bird arrived an hour after sunrise, soaring in looping, graceful circles in the clear, cobalt sky.
-Fluttering wingtips proved that the bird was riding rough currents of warm, rising air as an August sun baked the farmland below.
+Fluttering wingtips proved that the bird was riding rough currents of warm, rising air as a high summer sun baked the farmland below.

 After twenty minutes of lazy circling the bird stooped toward the road, flared a dozen feet above the fox carcass, then made possibly the ugliest, most graceless landing in the history of flight.
 Slowly, almost painfully, with wings still spread wide, the bird hopped once, twice, three times toward the carcass.
 Folding its wings, the seemingly tiny, bare red head became apparent, almost glowing in the slanting morning sunlight.